cloudinary-community/gatsby-source-cloudinary/README.md

 # Gatsby-Source-Cloudinary

-This plugin is used to query media files from your cloudinary account into file nodes in your Gatsby project.
+This source plugin is used to query media files from your cloudinary account into file nodes in your Gatsby project.

+Looking to use the features of Gatsby-Image with Cloudinary optimized storage, transformations and delivery?
+Checkout the [gatsby-transformer-cloudinary](https://www.npmjs.com/package/gatsby-transformer-cloudinary) plugin.

 ## Cloudinary Credentials
 Obtain your cloudname, key and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com)